aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 * Handles responses to AWS CloudFormation and protects against blocked deployments
 * Validates handler return values to help with correct handler implementation
-* Supports asynchronous handlers to enable long operations which can exceed the AWS Lambda timeout
+* Supports asynchronous handlers to enable operations that require a long waiting period for a resource, which can exceed the AWS Lambda timeout
 * Implements default behavior for physical resource IDs.

 The following code shows how the `Provider` construct is used in conjunction